DMTC76375/CLB_DEMO/README.md

   <img src="images/CLB1.png" alt="CLB1" width="500"/>

 There are 2 configurations of this project.
 (Single LED and All LEDs) All previous settings will be the exact same for both these examples, the only change is the CLB bitstream.
+The following instructions are going to be applicable to the MCC CLB synthesizer or the Online Tool as well.

 # All LEDs Active